We’ll get through this together.

 While many things remain unknown at this point, there is one thing we know for sure: Idahoans always come together to support each other and to share their pride for our beautiful state.
 This situation is no different.
 We will find our way forward together and welcome visitors to safely discover and enjoy all our state has to offer.

-We are here for you.
-Idaho Commerce-Tourism Development is working closely with state, industry and national partners to continually monitor the COVID-19 outbreak and its impact on the travel industry.
+Idaho Tourism is working closely with state, industry and national partners to continually monitor the COVID-19 outbreak and its impact on the travel industry.
 Given the evolving nature of the situation, we have gathered resources that will aid in tracking the situation, what it might mean for your business or community and opportunities to seek support.
 We’ll continue to update this page as more information and resources are received and developed.

 - For any questions not covered by the coronavirus.idaho.gov or rebound.idaho.gov websites, we recommend contacting the Idaho Office of the Governor, the Idaho Office of Emergency Management or the Idaho Department of Health and Welfare.

 - Visit Idaho’s Travel Alert page for the latest information to assist travelers and residents alike.

 - Idaho Commerce COVID-19 page for business impact information, including information on the Idaho Rebound Cash Grants for Small Businesses, SBA assistance options like the Paycheck Protection Program (PPP) and the Economic Injury Disaster Loan.

 - Idaho Department of Labor Coronavirus page for employers and workers.

 - Sign up to receive the Tourism Industry Newsletter for updates during the current COVID-19 situation and beyond.